Institute for Transportation and Development Policy: Sustainable urban development

 ITDP works to integrate transport and smart urban design to help remake cities and suburbs into livable spaces that foster economic opportunities, encourage low carbon lifestyles, and attract residents.
 This is done through designing environments for cycling and walking, fostering the development of pedestrian and transit based real estate development, and creating policies that help turn cultural and physical spaces into economic assets.

-In November 2013 ITDP published "The TOD Standard" which elaborates in eight key principles for guiding the implementation of transit-oriented development (TOD).
+In November 2013 ITDP published "The TOD Standard" which elaborates eight key principles for guiding the implementation of transit-oriented development (TOD).
 The guide is available for download in .pdf format from the ITDP website.

 ITDP has initiated advised on a number of projects in cities around the world.
 ITDP worked with the Mexico City government to provide technical support for the revitalization of Mexico City's Historic Center.
 ITDP managed the planning and implementation efforts of the revitalization, in addition to promoting street maintenance and cleanliness, supplementation of public security, and the management and controlling of parking and street vending activity in the area.
 ITDP claims that this reorientation of the Historic Center towards pedestrian and transit oriented development will reverse decades of deterioration, attract tourism and investment, and improve air quality in the notoriously polluted city.
 Additionally, ITDP participated as part of the team developing Mexico City's Bicycle Master Plan to design routes that connect to the Historic Center, further integrating multi-modal development of the area.